top of page

 What's the antidote?

-For one, recognize that a mandate as intrusive and report-driven as NCLB ensures its own defeat simply through human nature.
+First, recognize that a mandate as intrusive and report-driven as NCLB ensures its own defeat simply through human nature.

 And second, make testing count more for the students than for the teachers and their school districts.
 The incentive to fudge data cannot be overstated.
 And the apparatus to do so is written into statute.

 Finally, make sure the tests used to measure grade level success actually do what they purport to do.
 The Common Core tests we subject our students to are questionable at best in their validity.
+I urge you to read chapters 4 and 5 in CHAOS in our schools carefully.

 This is the trouble with bureaucracy.